billbuchanan/esecurity/unit02_symmetric/lab/README.md

 Using 256-bit AES encryption, and a message of “kettle” and a password of “oxtail”, determine the cipher using the differing padding methods (you only need to show the first six hex characters).

-If you like, copy and paste the Python code from the page, and run it on your Kali instance.
+If you like, copy and paste the Python code from the page, and run it on your Ubuntu instance.

 CMS: